-The earliest well documented electronic mail system was part of the Compatible Time Sharing System (CTSS) at MIT.
+The earliest well-documented electronic mail system was part of the Compatible Time Sharing System (CTSS) at MIT.
 CTSS was one of the first timesharing operating systems.
 It allowed dozens of people to use a big IBM computer simultaneously, each working on their own files and running their own programs.
-Its MAIL command had been proposed in a staff planning memo at the end of 1964 and was implemented in mid-1965 when Tom Van Vleck and Noel Morris, junior members of the institute’s research staff, took the initiative to write the necessary code.
+Its “MAIL” command had been proposed in a staff planning memo at the end of 1964 and was implemented in mid-1965 when Tom Van Vleck and Noel Morris, junior members of the institute’s research staff, took the initiative to write the necessary code.
 Hundreds of people had CTSS accounts and some accessed the system remotely over phone lines from other institutions.
-As Van Vleck explained recently in IEEE Annals of the History of Computing, these people used MAIL for a variety of personal and professional purposes.
+As Van Vleck explained recently in the March edition of the IEEE Annals of the History of Computing, these people used MAIL for a variety of personal and professional purposes.

 Similar communications programs were built for other timesharing systems.
 One of the most ambitious and influential was Murray Turoff’s EMISARI.
 Created in 1971 for the United States Office of Emergency Preparedness, EMISARI combined private electronic messages with a chat system, public postings, voting, and a user directory.
 All were stored as entries in a consolidated database.

-How About Mail Between Users of Two Different Computers?
+When did mail between users of two different computers emerge?

-During the 1960s it was common to connect a large number of terminals to a single, central computer.
+During the 1960s, it was common to connect a large number of terminals to a single, central computer.
 Connecting two computers together was relatively unusual.

 This began to change in the 1970s with the development of the ARPANET, the ancestor of today’s Internet.
 The project was funded by the Department of Defense to interconnect the elite computer science researchers it supported at universities scattered across the country.
 ARPANET provided a test bed on which to experiment with a variety of network applications.
 Programming them was relatively easy, as the network itself handled the mechanics of sending and receiving data packets.

-In 1971 Ray Tomlinson adapted the SNDMSG program, originally developed for the University of California at Berkeley timesharing system, to give it the ability to transmit a message across the network into the mailbox of a user on a different computer.
-Tomlinson worked for Bolt, Beranek and Newman, a technology which by this point included about two dozen computers, each with many users.
-For the first time it was necessary to specify the recipient’s computer as well as his or her account name.
+In 1971, Ray Tomlinson adapted the SNDMSG program -- originally developed for the University of California at Berkeley timesharing system -- to give it the ability to transmit a message across the network into the mailbox of a user on a different computer.
+Tomlinson worked for Bolt, Beranek and Newman, a technology company responsible for building the ARPANET, which, by this point, included about two dozen computers, each with many users.
+For the first time, it was necessary to specify the recipient’s computer as well as his or her account name.
 Tomlinson decided that the underused @ (for “at”) key would work to separate the two.
 To the surprise of the ARPANET’s creators, this “network mail” turned out to be its most popular application.

-Because different ARPANET sites used different kinds of computer a network-wide service such as mail could not be established simply by writing one program and asking each lab to use it.
-Instead, ARPANET users negotiated common standards for electronic mail transmission that would allow the development of compatible email programs for different computers.
+Because different ARPANET sites used different kinds of computers, a network-wide service such as mail could not be established simply by writing one program and asking each lab to use it.
+Instead, ARPANET users negotiated common standards for electronic mail transmission that would allow the development of compatible e-mail programs for different computers.
 These standards were published as a series of numbered Requests for Comments (RFCs).
-Thanks to this process we have a much clearer picture of the development of ARPANET mail than we do for other early systems.
+Thanks to this process, we have a much clearer picture of the development of ARPANET mail than we do for other early systems.